-Without the help of Indiana’s dedicated teachers and counselors, the IUHPFL would not have enjoyed its tremendous success over the last 50 years.
-In return the IUHPFL continues to limit participation to Indiana-based high schools*.
-Each year, all schools are contacted and invited to participate in the Program.
-Each year, IUHPFL informational materials, including bookmarks, factsheets, Program DVDs and posters are sent to consistently participating schools.
-In addition, the new Program video, downloadable factsheet about the Program and an analysis of how the IUHPFL compares with other study abroad programs provide additional information.
-Schools may contact the IUHPFL at any time to request a copy of the video or other types of materials.
+Without the help of Indiana’s dedicated teachers and counselors, IUHPFL would not have enjoyed its tremendous success over the last 50 years.
+In return IUHPFL continues to limit participation to Indiana-based residents and high schools*.
+Each year, all schools are contacted and invited to participate in the program.
+Each year, IUHPFL informational materials, including bookmarks, factsheets, program DVDs and posters are sent to consistently participating schools.
+In addition, the program video, downloadable factsheet about the program and an analysis of how IUHPFL compares with other study abroad programs provide additional information.
+Schools may contact IUHPFL at any time to request a copy of the video or other types of materials.

 Qualifying Students and Schools

-If your students are interested in participating in the Program, it is important to first understand the application process and whether or not your high school and your students meet the qualifications for Program participation.
-The IUHPFL encourages high school teachers to be familiar with the IUHPFL Honor Code before deciding to promote the Program in their schools, as well as the basic overview of the Program and the Program Fees.
+If your students are interested in participating in the program, it is important to first understand the application process and whether or not your high school and your students meet the qualifications for program participation.
+IUHPFL encourages high school teachers to be familiar with IUHPFL Honor Code before deciding to promote the program in their schools, as well as the basic overview of the program and the program fees.
 It is also important for high school teachers to have a general understanding of the deadlines and important dates for selected participants that prospective IUHPFL students will come up against in the spring.

-- The PowerPoint presentation provides great visual and contextual information.
-When promoting the Program, teachers should emphasize the following aspects of the Program to prospective participants: the Program’s academic focus, the Honor Code and Language Commitment, the host family experience, and the fact that the experience is engaging (and demanding) on every level.
+- The Prezi presentation provides great visual and contextual information.
+When promoting the program, teachers should emphasize the following aspects of the program to prospective participants: the program’s academic focus, the Honor Code and Language Commitment, the host family experience, and the fact that the experience is engaging (and demanding) on every level.